sylvester1001/info_miner/README.md

 # Info-Miner

-A powerful web information mining tool that helps you gather and analyze search results from Google.
+A web information mining tool helps to gather and analyze search results from Google.

 ## Features